KnowRU-MARL/KnowRU/MAAC-distillation/README.md

  # python main_KD.py
-# The code is an implementation of KnowRU based on MAAC, you should firstly install the MAAC.
+# The code is an implementation of KnowRU based on MAAC, you should firstly install the MAAC(https://github.com/shariqiqbal2810/MAAC).
 # Before you begin to reuse knowledge, you should train some policy models firstly.

 MAAC:[*Actor-Attention-Critic for Multi-Agent Reinforcement Learning*](https://arxiv.org/abs/1810.02912) (Iqbal and Sha, ICML 2019)